 Bruises or cuts on the soft tissues of the mouth could cause severe bleeding.
 If left untreated, the microbes in the mouth would enter the wound and infect the tissues underneath.
 Hence, it is best to get it treated at the earliest to prevent complications.
 If the wound is deep, we may have to use sutures to treat it along with medication.

-We invite you to schedule a consultation with our Dentist in Houston, TX, Dr. Zarghouni, to get all your oral concerns addressed at the earliest.
-Please call us at (281) 880-6666 or reach out through online consultation and we’ll be happy to help.
+We invite you to schedule a consultation with our dentist, Dr. Zarghouni, to get all your oral concerns addressed at the earliest.
+Please call Dentist in Houston TX at (281) 880-6666 or reach out through online consultation and we’ll be happy to help.